TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 6/Jeremiah 6.8.md

 ---

-Be thou instructed, O Jerusalem, lest my soul be alienated from thee; lest I make thee a desolation, a land not inhabited.
+Be instructed, Jerusalem, lest my soul be alienated from you; lest I make you a desolation, a land not inhabited."